 We were inspired to create our guide to Productivity Tools for Graduate Students by the work of Crystal Renfro, a subject librarian for Mathematics and Industrial & Systems Engineering at the Georgia Institute of Technology.
 You can view her subject guide or take a look at Personal Knowledge Management for Academia & Librarians, a blog she co-authors, for more inspiration.

 Keeping up with your research can be challenging, especially if you've got an extensive amount of work saved.
-Be sure to take a look at Managing Your Digital Research Assets, a guide compiled by former Mellon Postdoctoral Fellow Miriam Posner, and Data Management Specialist Jennifer Doty.
+Be sure to take a look at Managing Your Digital Research Assets, a guide compiled by Data Management Specialist Jennifer Doty.
 The guide is supplementary to a Digital Scholarship Commons (DiSC) workshop called "Managing Your Digital Assets."

 When you have a lot to accomplish in a little time, you'll find yourself wanting to improve your productivity.
 We've compiled a guide of tools and methods you may use to complete your studies and manage the rest of your life at the same time.